About the Program

 .
 Each program location offers unique opportunities to meet with academics, activitists, and politicians while carrying out interviews and collecting data for independent research projects.
 And there is time to explore the cuisine and sites of these historic European cities!
 Note: due to border restrictions resulting from COVID-19, the stay in the Netherlands has been removed from the Fall 2021 itinerary.
 Carleton expects the Netherlands to be added back to the Fall 2022 itinerary.

 Accommodations and Meals

 Students stay in program-arranged hostels, hotels, and home-stays throughout Europe.
-Specific accommodations will be detailed in informational packets sent prior to students’ departure for the program.
-Typically, accommodations include the following: home-stays in Berlin and Prague; Strowis Hostel in Utrecht; and the Sodispar Apartments in Krakow.
+Specific accommodations will be detailed in informational materials available prior to students’ departure for the program.
+Typically, accommodations include the following: home-stays in Berlin and Prague, and shared apartments in Utrecht and Krakow.

 - WGST 243: Situated Feminisms: Socio-Political Systems and Women’s Lives